microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaPasswordSingleSignOnCredential.md

 # Remove-EntraBetaPasswordSingleSignOnCredential

-## SYNOPSIS
+## Synopsis
-Removes the password SSO credentials
+removes the password SSO credentials

-## SYNTAX
+## Syntax

 ```
 Remove-EntraBetaPasswordSingleSignOnCredential -ObjectId <String> -PasswordSSOObjectId <PasswordSSOObjectId>
  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-This cmdlet enables users to remove their Password Single-sign-on credentials for an application which they are part of.
+this cmdlet enables users to remove their Password Single-sign-on credentials for an application which they are part of.
 Admin could remove the group credentials as well.

-## EXAMPLES
+## Examples

 ### Remove password single-sign-on credentials
 ```